i-shcheglakov/connect2tv/README.md

 The script simplifies B2B development workflow.
 It automatically discovers currently active GBS profile in `~/.gbs.conf` and IP address of the target device accordingly.

-The default workflow is to build using `gbb` and copy artifacts using `connect2tv vnc rdp`.
+The default workflow is to build using `gbb` and copy artifacts using `connect2tv vnc` or `rdp`.
 To directly specify IP address of the target device use `--ip-addr` option.

 ## Install
 Clone repository: